 Include representation of all communal factions at the policy-making table.
 Incentives

-Establish the understanding that education is the family's primary responsibilityin regarding culture and cultural identity.
+Establish the understanding that education is the ’s primary responsibility regarding culture and cultural identity.

 Lessons Learned

 The above points were not exhaustive in their recommendations.
 The study topic was vast.
 A lesson that was learned from this research was that the relationship between race-related stress and the perception of injustice was a complex issue.
 A study conducted with a mixed methodology design would have produced more nuanced data.
 This study was conducted with a quantitative methodological design.
 There were time constraints to this study.
 If I had five years and unlimited funds, I could have performed more extensive research, including several more variables.
 Some examples of other variables that I could have included could have been more background information about participants, religious affiliations, community involvement, therapy or counseling relationships, and past and current family makeup.
-Given unlimited time and resources, I could have done more to mitigate the study's limitations.
+Given unlimited time and resources, I could have done more to mitigate the ’ ’study’s limitations.
 An example of limitation mitigation would have been to conduct the study with the demographic in different locations.
 An assumption was that the same demographic located somewhere else could have experienced or perceived life differently than the study population that participated.
 Other races with similar socioeconomic status in different locations would have also gone far in addressing the limitations of this study.

 This study presented notable suggestions for research on the experiences

 of middle-class African Americans.
 Concerning contributions to contemporary research, this study added to the literature that explores the experiences of middle-class African Americans in Chattanooga, TN, using Marxism and Critical Race Theory as a framework.
-The study investigated new relationships among variables previously studied in the context of a dynamic sociopolitical context to provide a more nuanced understanding of middle-class African American's race-related stress and perception of injustice.
+The study investigated new relationships among variables previously studied in the context of a dynamic sociopolitical context to provide a more nuanced understanding of middle-class African ’ ’American’s race-related stress and perception of injustice.
 This study extended the knowledge of the effects of the political era in which it was conducted and captured the unique experiences and feelings about that sociopolitical climate.
 Future studies utilizing mixed-methods or qualitative analysis to explore the experiences of middle-class African Americans would also provide a richer understanding and narrative of this sociopolitical era.
 Longitudinal studies may have provided valuable insight into the long-term effects race-related stress might have had on the psychosocial outcomes of middle-class African Americans.
 Future studies comparing these participants to participants who have or have not experienced significant social circumstances in their lifetimes may also be of value to the social research literature.

 Policy and Practitioner Recommendations

 Given what was discovered from this study and the literature, some recommendations that addressed the topics of race-related stress and the perception of injustice in middle-class African Americans in Chattanooga, TN, at the policy (national level) and practitioner (local level) levels were proffered.
 The study population will benefit from these recommendations, given the study results.
-The policy (or national) recommendations were, in some regards, theoretical because it is often challenging to operationalize benefits for individuals with national policy alone.
+In some regards, the policy (or national) recommendations were theoretical because it is often challenging to operationalize benefits for individuals with national policy alone.
 Policy was about the big picture.

 Policy Recommendations (National, System, Institutional, Legislative, Long Term)

-Enforcement of Federal and State Anti-Discrimination Laws, keeping in mind that no one approach is the "solution."
+Enforcement of Federal and State Anti-Discrimination Laws, keeping in mind that no one approach is the”” “solution””.”

 Social Science is a teaching field.
 Realize that not all social problems are fixed by laws and policies.
 However, laws can help redirect negative social trends.
 Taylor laws to neither follow nor lead society.